-RAGNAROCK, a branch of the Museum Organization ROMU, was founded in 2016 to explore the modern social phenomenon of youth culture, how it has evolved since the 1950s and how it has influenced the social development in both Denmark and around the world.
+RAGNAROCK – Museum for pop, rock and youth was founded in 2016 to explore the modern social phenomenon of youth culture, how it has evolved since the 1950s and how it has influenced the social development in both Denmark and around the world.

 Roskilde Kommune – Arbejdsmarkedets Feriefond – Realdania – Bikubenfonden – Foreningen Roskilde Festival – Ny Carlsbergfondet – Tuborgfondet – Egmont Fonden – Lokale og Anlægsfonden –Kronprins Frederiks og Kronprinsesse Marys Fond

 The museum exhibition is created in collaboration with